fish-pace/hackweek-2025/book/preliminary/git.md

 Tip: Use https:// URLs to clone and push to repos, not ssh URLs!
 ```

-If you need to push to repositories that are not in https://github.com/ocean-satellite-tools, such as to repos in your personal GitHub account, you will need to set up permission to access those repos.
+If you need to push to repositories that are not in [https://github.com/fish-pace](https://github.com/fish-pace), such as to repos in your personal GitHub account, you will need to set up permission to access those repos.
 Follow the link provided.
 Here is a GIF walking through the workflow.
 Note that it shows a way to do the same setup in a notebook before
 showing the Terminal way just described.

 ![gh-scoped-creds](https://miro.medium.com/v2/resize:fit:720/format:webp/1*B3qjACXLBG9pBOlzY8WNxA.gif)

 #### Option 2: Manual Configuration

 **Note we are using the workshop JupyterHub and it uses a shared password.
-If someone guesses your username, they could gain access to your authentication token.**
+If someone guesses your username, they could gain access to your authentication token thus we highly recommend that you use gh-scoped-creds above.**

 Work through the instructions on the
 [GitHub personal access tokens](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens#creating-a-personal-access-token-classic)